eyepop-ai/Labs/react-native/VideoProcessApp/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+## Step 0: Prerequisites

+Copy the content of `.env.local-sample` into a new file `.env.local` and fill out youe personal EyePop Api Key and Pop Id.

 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.